CCI-MOC/documentation/docs/source/Foreman-Install.md

-Install base centos 7 OS.
+## Install base centos 7 OS

-NOTE: Set a dns name for foreman.
-This will be used in future and can't be changed.
+**NOTE: Set a dns name for foreman (foreman.moc.edu for example).
+This will be used in future and can't be changed.**

-Example: set the hostname to foreman.moc.edu or whatever you want to use in future.

-Next, install foreman on the foreman vm:
+## Install foreman on the foreman vm
 ```
 http://theforeman.org/manuals/1.10/index.html#2.Quickstart
 rpm -ivh http://yum.puppetlabs.com/puppetlabs-release-el-7.noarch.rpm